 For an existing table:

-See the Target columns in the top and the Source columns at the bottom of the wizard page.
-Click the Source column fields and select required columns from the drop-down list.
+You can see the Target columns on the top and the Source columns at the bottom of the wizard page.

 To cancel mapping of all the columns, click Clear Mappings on the toolbar.
 To restore it, click Fill Mapping.